How To Be A Healthy Vegan

 You can get a blood test to check your initial levels and monitor your blood levels if you take high doses of the fat-soluble vitamins A, D, E, and K.

 The recommended daily intake for vitamin D is 600 IU (15 micrograms) for people ages 1-70.
 If you're over 70 years old, 800 IU (20 micrograms) is recommended.
 Amounts are based on USDA, WHO, and/or European recommendations.

 Where do I source Vitamin D?

 Nutrition tip: Like us, Mushrooms make vitamin D when exposed to sunlight.
-100 gm of mushrooms that have been sliced and set in the sun for an hour can provide your daily Vitamin D requirement!
+Scientific studies show that 100 gm of mushrooms that have been sliced and set in the sun for an hour can provide your daily Vitamin D requirement!
 The gills on the undersides make vitamin D faster than the tops.

 Vegan Omega 3 Needs: DHA and EPA

-For vegans, it's easy to get healthy amounts of Omega 3s in your diet, but being aware of getting enough DHA and EPA is important.
+For vegans, it's easy to get healthy amounts of Omega 3s in your diet, but most of those will be ALA.
+It's not as easy to get enough DHA and EPA.
 Our bodies do convert ALA into the DHA and EPA we need, but not very efficiently.
 Because DHA and EPA are so important for our health, we do take a plant-based supplement: Omega 3 DHA and EPA.

 Why do you need DHA and EPA?

 EPA is critical for cardiovascular health and helpful for depression and menopause.
 It reduces pain and inflammation, the source of many chronic diseases.

 DHA is important to prevent heart disease.
 It improves your memory and brain function and is especially important for mental development in children.
 It also supports eye and nerve health, showing positive results to prevent macular degeneration.